GaryHostt/Oracle_Integration/README.md

 ## Treatise: developing in OIC

 ### Mapping
-I want to explain how to go about developing for an integration, such as is in [this lab](https://github.com/GaryHostt/Fusion_PurchaseOrder_Integration).
+I want to explain how to go about developing for an integration, such as is in [**this lab**](https://github.com/GaryHostt/Fusion_PurchaseOrder_Integration).
 How does one know what fields to have in the mapper when you have a generic endpoint going to a SaaS API?

 When trying to invoke a SaaS endpoint - perhaps with a generic REST trigger, you may find that you are inundated with hundreds of fields in the mapper you do not know.
 Typically, beginning by searching [the documentation is a good start](https://docs.oracle.com/en/cloud/saas/procurement/19a/oaprc/manage-purchase-orders.html#OAPRC1007407).
 Looking at the 'Defaults:' we can find the fields required for the lines, schedules, and distributions.
 If you are calling a SOAP API and simply want to abstract it away as a REST API - simply make the request payload have the same fields that the SOAP API has and then press the recommend button - it should work for the fields if they are about a 1:1 ratio and have identical names.